psateesh/nodeapi/README.md

 Create DB with user_mgnt
 start npm
-Table will created in the DB user_mgnt
+Tables (role,user) will created in the DB user_mgnt Insert some sample users with details (as role_id 1 nd 2) 1 - admin, 2 - user
+Run the postman collection